 There are time lags before changes in interest rates affect spending and saving decisions, and longer still before they affect consumer prices.
 While it is difficult to be too precise about the size or timing of all these channels, the maximum effect of a change in interest rates on output is estimated to take up to about one year, and the maximum impact on consumer price inflation takes up to about two years.
 So interest rates have to be set based on judgments about what inflation might be – the outlook over the coming few years – not what it is today.

 While there is no practical upper limit to the level of Bank Rate, there is a level below which it cannot be reduced – known as the effective lower bound (ELB).
-When this occurs, such as in March 2009 when the MPC lowered Bank Rate to 0.5%, the committee can elect to undertake unconventional forms of monetary policy, such as quantitative easing (QE)
+In those circumstances, the committee can elect to undertake unconventional forms of monetary policy such as quantitative easing (QE)

 , in order to provide further stimulus to the economy.